Try a way to compost meat properly. If you wish to compost meat, read this post. Learn more on how to compost meat, bones, fat today!

 - When composting meat, the number of aerobic bacteria (the ones that do the work in a compost pile) may dwindle, so it’s important to introduce other materials that will encourage them to thrive as well.

 What kind of meat can you compost?

-- Red meat: This type of meat can be composted as long as you pay attention to the issues outlined later in this section and prepare for them.
+- Red meat: This type of meat can be composted as long as you pay attention to the issues outlined later in this meat in compost section and prepare for them.

 - Fish: This type of meat breaks down quicker than others, but it also smells much stronger when it’s composting.
-It can be composted, however, if you can manage the smell.
+This offer can be composted, however, if you can manage the smell.